FAQ: Vaccines, Vaccination Policies, and Campus Reactivation

 Where can I find more information about CUNY’s vaccine requirements for students?

 CUNY’s Student Vaccination Policy Frequently Asked Questions page is the source for current information on the student vaccination policy.

-For international students: Will vaccines authorized by the World Health Organization (WHO) meet the vaccination policy so that they can attend in-person classes at the Graduate Center in fall 2021?
+Will vaccines authorized by the World Health Organization (WHO) meet the vaccination policy so that international students can access the Graduate Center?